UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ```
 docker run -it --rm r/newimage
 ```
-This command will launch a container instance from the container image, then do nothing and exit from the instance.
+This command will launch a container instance from the container image, then lead us to R interactive mode of the container image.
+At the end, the instance will be removed.
 ### 2.2 Python example